My current life

 Om glädjen i att kontakta gamla vänner och kolleger

-The memory of smell, smell atmospheres, and memoir writing
+The memory of smell, atmospheres, and memoir writing

 Mitt behov av att klara mig själv